 This intuition led to the participation and collaboration Haus am Lützowplatz, where ONEIRIC.SPACE editors read selected dream collections submitted anonymously through a Google Submission form.
-The dominant feeling and red thread binding the dreams shared was the feeling of was anxiety, to which the title itself of the event – “Anxiety Release Reading” – comes from.
+The dominant feeling and red thread binding the dreams shared was the feeling of anxiety, to which the title itself of the event – “Anxiety Release Reading” – comes.

-When we refer to the current era and the present, it is also almost a foregone conclusion to invoke the impact that technologies and the digital sphere exert on social and cultural patterns.
+When we refer to the current and present era, it is also almost a foregone conclusion to invoke the impact that technologies and the digital sphere exert on social and cultural patterns.
 The influence of permanent immersion in a virtual world could thus also have an effect on the dream dimension of individuals who drift from one realm to another on a daily basis.

-The subtle prompt is to raise greater mindfulness in order to have increased control over the quality of time that might be destined to dream activity and inner nocturnal existence.
+The subtle prompt is to raise greater mindfulness to have increased control over the quality of time that might be destined to dream activity and inner nocturnal existence.